 Unfortunately, there is little that can be some for claimants who don’t meet their contract’s definition of disabled.
-However, frivolous denials, which are more common than you think, can often be overturned with the help of a long-term disability attorney.
+However, frivolous denials, which are more common than you think, can often be overturned with the help of an experienced long-term disability attorney.

 Remember, the insurance company has a financial incentive to deny you.
-However, how can the insurance company get away with denying valid claims?
+But how can the insurance company get away with denying valid claims?
 Here’s how:

 - They are counting on you to simply walk away.
-One of clients was told recently by a claims adjuster that “some people simply give up because of all the paperwork with send them.”
+One of our clients was told recently by a claims adjuster that “some people simply give up because of all the paperwork we send them.”

 - The insurance company is counting on frustrating and confusing you by repeatedly denying you.
 If you walk away, the insurance company has bullied you out of your benefits.

 - They want you to appeal without an attorney.
-As judge Hilton recently said from the bench these people "should've had counsel at the start."
+As Judge Hilton recently said from the bench these people "should've had counsel at the start."

-Taking on the insurance company yourself is dumb, especially when an attorney will represent you and only get paid if you win.
-The insurance company will nearly always win when if you appeal your claim on your own – they simply have the resources and experience to outmaneuver and overpower most claimants.
+Taking on the insurance company yourself is risky and can be foolish, especially when an attorney will represent you and only get paid if you win.
+The insurance company will nearly always win if you appeal your claim denial on your own – they simply have the resources and experience to outmaneuver and overpower most claimants.

 Here’s How BenGlassLaw Can Help You Right Now with Your Hartford Claim

 - Download our free book, Don’t Try This at Home.
-Don’t Try This at Home is our premier guide on ERISA disability claims where you will learn about why insurance companies deny claims and how you can appeal.
+Don’t Try This at Home is our premier guide on ERISA disability claims.
+We teach you about why insurance companies deny claims and how you can appeal.

 - Contact us about a consultation.
 We can review your claim and the evidence you have supporting your appeal.
 Additionally, we will talk to you about how this may affect your current employment and answer any other questions you may have.
-(There is a nominal fee for this consult, but we have saved claimants thousands of dollars just in one meeting.)
+(There is a flat fee for this consultation, but we have saved claimants thousands of dollars just in one meeting.)

-- If your benefits have been denied and you did your own appeal, we can only help you if you have a second appeal available to you.
+- If your benefits have been denied and you did your own appeal, often we can only help you if you have a second appeal available.
 Really, you should contact an attorney before your claim gets this far - second appeals are tough, and there is often extra work to be done by untangling errors made in the first appeal if it was not prepared by an ERISA experienced attorney.

 You Can Speak with Our Team of Experts About Your Disability Claim by Calling Our Office at (703)584-7277.